Notice: This page requires JavaScript to function properly.

 ML Introduction with scikit-learn

-The idea behind RandomizedSearchCV is that it works the same as GridSearchCV, but instead of trying all the combinations, it tries a randomly sampled subset.
+The principle of RandomizedSearchCV is similar to GridSearchCV, but instead of testing every possible combination, it evaluates only a randomly sampled subset.

-You can control the number of combinations to be tested using the n_iter argument (set to 10 by default).
-Apart from that, working with it is the same as with GridSearchCV.
+The number of combinations to test is controlled by the n_iter argument (default is 10).
+Other than that, usage is the same as with GridSearchCV.

 Task